web3actions/signer/README.md

 # Workflow Signer

+*This repository holds the reusable signer actions but also acts as a signer itself.
+This repo's signing address: 0xaF7A78596e4fA588EAB254F5786D87255a16d49C*

 An action that takes a repository and a workflow run id and signs the hash of the workflow file.

 ```yaml